openpnp/openpnp/Troubleshooting-Placement-Accuracy.md

 Even with accurate end stops plus optical homing of the top vision camera we see that the bottom vision nozzle location can slightly vary with every homing run.
 Since the nozzle center being slightly off will result in all placements being slightly off it is highly recommended to verify and if necessary correct the bottom vision nozzle center location after every homing run.

+This is only required without prerotate.
+If there is a constant offset when prerotate is used, then the camera setup is wrong, center or position.

 ## Units Per Pixel

 If this value is not accurate it will result in bottom vision component offsets being under or overcompensated.
 Looking at vision debug images and resulting placement locations can give a clue here.